tfwcodes/tfwcodes/README.md

 ### Working on:

-<li> S41 - A very powerful rat with a bunch of exploits for windwos + linux
+<li> S41 - A very powerful penetration testing framework
 <Li> Making more tools for MrRobot